 The RTMA has been putting up various reports and memoranda to the Govt. of India, Govt. of Rajasthan and various committees and meeting, from time to time.
 It has been bringing out since January 1993 a Quarterly News Letter highlighting the data and information on textile sector encompassing not only the regional and country but also the world scenario.

-Among the 50 member mills 35 are spinning, 11 composite mills and 4 technical textile mills.
-Among the spinning mills 11 are cotton mills, 16 synthetic spinning and 8 relate to spinning of cotton and synthetic yarn both.
-The composite mills consist of 3 cotton mills, 2 synthetic and another 6 are cotton and synthetic both.
+Among the 52 member mills 35 are spinning, 12 composite mills and 5 technicaltextile mills.
+Among the spinning mills 11 are cotton mills, 16 synthetic spinningand 8 relate to spinning of cotton and synthetic yarn both.
+The composite millsconsist of 3 cotton mills, 3 synthetic and another 6 are cotton and synthetic both.

-Management-wise the 30 working mills consist of 3 cooperative mills and 27 in private sector.
-The closed mills consist of 12 mills in the private sector, 4 in joint sector and 4 NTC mill.
+Management-wise the 29 working mills consist in private sector.
+The closed mills consist of 12 mills in the private sector, 4 in joint sector, 4 NTC mills and 3 in cooperative mills.

-By the year 2015-16 our 34 member mills had already taken to modernization.
-During the year 2016-17 five member mills invested about Rs.
-44 crore on modernization in items like Plant & Machinery, Blow Room, Carding Machine, Ring Frame, Draw Frame, Autoconer, Humidification etc.
+By the year 2016-17 our 32 member mills had already taken to modernization.
+During the year 2017-18 Eight member mills invested about Rs.
+192 crore on modernization in items like Plant & Machinery, Blow Room, Carding Machine, Ring Frame, Draw Frame, Autoconer, Humidification etc.

 Mayur Uniquoters Ltd. had been awarded the prestigious ‘Forbes Asia Top 200 Best Under a Billion Company’ award for overall performance by Forbes.